facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 ## Urls

-In v1, all pages were available with or without the `.html` suffix.
+In v1, all pages were available with or without the `.html` extension.

 For example, these 2 pages exist: